-What creates stress in your life as a yoga teacher?
-We aren’t impervious to stress, we can meditate all we want, but can we avoid it?
+We as yogis aren’t impervious to stress, we can meditate all we want, but can we actually avoid it?

 Stress is a mentally and emotionally disruptive condition that is created in response to adverse external influences as seen in the dictionary.
 It can actually be a good thing for health and safety but also can wreak havoc on your mental and physical bodies.

 I know you’re saying, how is stress good for me?
 Well, it sends more oxygen to the brain so we can be sharper, quicker, and helps us solve problems easier.

-Let’s get a little deeper!
+Let’s dig a little deeper!

 The release of cortisol over long periods of time creates inflammation and prevents histamine secretion.
 This can actually delay our healing process and can increase chances of viral infections.

 Endocrine & Nervous System:

 Adrenaline & cortisol.
-Your 2 great friends that play go go go in the fight or flight responses.
-Now this is great if you are getting chased by a bear and need to run 10s faster to save your life, but do we need constant pumping of these chemicals in our adrenals?
+Your 2 great friends that play go, go, go in the fight or flight responses.
+Now this is great if you are getting chased by a bear and need to run 10 x’s faster to save your life, but do we need constant pumping of these chemicals in our adrenals?
 NO.

 Respiratory & Cardiovascular System:

 Stress causes us to breathe faster and more shallow, causes your blood vessels to constrict and raise your blood pressure.
 By relaxing and practicing pranayama as well as poses like sun salutations, we actually can help the heart slow down and work less.

 When we are under chronic fight or flight our bodies, the liver in particular, produces extra sugar.
 If you have excess sugar and your body can’t use or transform it, then diseases like diabetes can creep into your life.

 At the end of the day our yogic practices create a sense of overall calm in the body and mind.
 Savanna is a sure way to allow our bodies to rest, our muscles to let go of tension and to realign our minds to let go.